 Academically, Maitland looks for a first or upper second class degree.
 Pupils must have a sense of commercial practicality, be stimulated by the challenge of written and oral advocacy and have an aptitude for and general enjoyment of complex legal argument.

-Applications are considered three times a year; please see Chambers’ website for current deadlines.
-Applications should be made with a covering letter and CV (listing undergraduate grades) to the Pupillage Secretary.
+Applications are considered three times a year; please see chambers’website for current deadlines.
+Applications should be made with a covering letter and CV specifying degree classification obtained (or if you are still doing a law degree listing marks obtained in university examinations to date) and sent clearly marked ‘Mini-pupillage’ to the Pupillage Secretary.

 Chambers offers up to three 12-month pupillages, all of which are funded (£60,000 for pupils starting in October 2015).
 Up to £20,000 of the award may be drawn down in advance during the BPTC year or to pay BPTC fees.
 There is also a cashflow assistance scheme available at the start of practice as a tenant.